-Students who struggled in Science 10, receiving less than 60% should consider this course for completion of their graduation requirement.
+Students who struggled in Science 10, could consider this course for completion of their graduation requirement.

 This course is for students not intending on pursue academic studies related to science and may limit post-secondary options.

 This course will study the four branches of Science (Life Sciences, Chemistry, Physics and Earth Science) and will be composed of topics that are of particular interest to both the teacher and students.
 There is an emphasis on cooperative learning rather than focusing on content.